 If in doubt, customers should always purchase from official websites — such as UEFA online and Copa America.
 While Euro 2020 tickets are sold out for now (over 19 million people applied for tickets), they’ll become available to buy again in April for those whose teams qualified during the playoffs.

-While third party sites are the biggest culprits, marketplace owners should be extra vigilant where users are offering surplus or cheap tickets to any games at all.
+While third party sites are the biggest culprits, marketplace owners should be extra vigilant where users offer surplus or cheap tickets to any games.
 Although given the prices at which the tickets sell for, you’d be forgiven for thinking that the real scammers are the official vendors themselves.

 The Summer Olympic Games is no stranger to scandals – of the sporting variety.
 However, In the same way as the soccer tournaments referenced above, fake tickets tend to surface in the run-up to the games themselves – on ‘pop-up’ sites as well as marketplaces.